spiceai/docs/spiceaidocs/docs/components/catalogs/databricks.md

 The `params` field is used to configure the connection to the Databricks Unity Catalog.
 The following parameters are supported:

 - `endpoint`: The Databricks workspace endpoint, e.g. `dbc-a12cd3e4-56f7.cloud.databricks.com`.
+- `token`: The Databricks API token to authenticate with the Unity Catalog API.
+Can also be specified in the `databricks` secret.
+See the [Databricks Data Connector](/components/data-connectors/databricks.md) for more information on configuring the secret.
 - `mode`: The execution mode for querying against Databricks.
 The default is `spark_connect`.
 Possible values:
   - `spark_connect`: Use Spark Connect to query against Databricks.
 Requires a Spark cluster to be available.
   - `delta_lake`: Query directly from Delta Tables.
 Requires the object store credentials to be provided, either as a secret or inline in the params.